AyushKumar177/Data-Extractor/README.md

 Now we will do data transformation in 03_data_transformation.ipynb in similar way to previous phases .
 We will convert the data to features using same functions from the DataAbstractor.ipynb notebook

+Now we will configure the stage_04_model_trainer.ipynb in the same way and use the functions from DataAbstractor.ipynb Here we will also declare the parameters in the params.yaml to use them in function like training arguments

 9: training pipeline